AlexChaplinBraz/genrepass/README.md

 Accepts UTF-8 characters, but translates them to ASCII for use in the password.
 So if a word in another language is encountered, it will be transformed into a kind of phonetic spelling in ASCII, and if an emoji is encountered, it will be translated into its meaning, for example, :D would become 'grinning'.

+## Builds for other systems

+I'm sure this program can be compiled for other platforms like macOS, but I didn't do it because I don't have the capability to test them.
+If anyone is willing to help with that, I'd appreciate it.

 ## History

 This is a port of my own shell script [genrepass.sh](https://github.com/AlexChaplinBraz/genrepass.sh).
 I've written it as practice while learning Rust and ended up improving it in various aspects.